fernandocamargo/dry-in-react/README.md

 3. Consumers compose what they need without `GenericButton` knowing about their use cases
 4. No props proliferation—flexibility comes from composition, not configuration

+**Note:** This codebase uses [`React.createElement`](https://react.dev/reference/react/createElement) instead of JSX to demonstrate the composition pattern more explicitly.

 ---

 ## The Pattern: Render Props for Primitive Exposure